On Additive Divisor Sums and minorants of divisor functions: The coefficients in the case

 Firstly, for the coefficient of $x\log^2 x$ we have

 Secondly, for the coefficient of $x\log x$, we have

 Lastly, for the coefficient of $x$ we have

-\textbf{Acknowledgment:} We would like to thank Professor Aleksandar Ivi\'{c}, Professor Steve Gonek, Professor Zeev Rudnick and Professor Terence Tao for their suggestions on a previous version of this paper.
-The first author is also grateful to the Leverhulme Trust (RPG-2017-320) for the support through the research project grant ``Moments of $L$-functions in Function Fields and Random Matrix Theory".
-The second author is grateful for a PhD studentship supported by the College of Engineering, Mathematics and Physical Sciences at the University of Exeter.
+\textbf{Acknowledgment:} We would like to thank the anonymous referee for their comments and suggestions regarding the paper.
+We would also like to thank Prof. Steve Gonek and Prof. Zeev Rudnick for their suggestions on a previous version of this paper, and Prof. Andrew Granville, Prof. Roger Heath-Brown, Prof. Chris Hughes, and Prof. Terence Tao for the many comments and ideas provided that helped improve the paper.
+The first author is also grateful to the Leverhulme Trust (RPG-2017-320) for the support through the research project grant ``Moments of L-functions in Function Fields and Random Matrix Theory".
+The second author is grateful for a PhD studentship supported by the Faculty of Environment, Science and Economy at the University of Exeter.